 The REACH Center serves as the central agent for online learning at UTPB, providing leadership in distance learning policies, strategies, and practices.

 Dynamic growth, changing student demographics, an increasing need for accessible lifelong learning and advances in information technologies have transformed the educational environment.
 The University of Texas of the Permian Basin responds to these trends by providing a wide range of distance learning strategies that provide flexibility and access to academic programs and students.

 See Online Programs and Courses and discover more about how distance education courses can help you.

 REACH provides primary access to UTPB course content at http://utpb.instructure.com.
 Course Login is available at bottom of each UTPB web page for easy access.

 ATTENTION: Enrolled student accounts are created automatically.
 Accounts are active with registered courses the first day of class.
 Check Academic Calendar for exact start dates.

 Visit Academic Course Schedules for most up-to-date of online course offerings each semester.

-Permian Basin partners with the Southern Regional Education Board's Electronic Campus and Texas Distance Education of the Texas Higher Education Coordinating Board (THECB) electronic "marketplace" making UTPB's online quality instruction available to students throughout Texas and other states.
+UT Permian Basin is an approved institution of the National Council for State Authorization Reciprocity Agreement and Texas Distance Education of the Texas Higher Education Coordinating Board (THECB) electronic "marketplace" making UTPB's online quality instruction available to students throughout Texas and other states.

 You can shop for programs and courses in this electronic marketplace and be confident each college and university has pledged to follow standards from the Principles of Good Practice.
 This set of quality standards, originally developed by the Western Cooperative of Educational Telecommunications, is available on the THECB web site at: http://www.thecb.state.tx.us/reports/pdf/2708.pdf.